Avoid being the Stepzilla in your Blended Family

 - Your kids (if you have them) will come first but be careful to not turn that into actions

 How you enter a family that has been through a divorce will set the stage for your future in that relationship.
-Follow these tips and eventually, you will be seen as the good witch instead of the wicked witch of the west.
+In time, you may become the good witch instead of the wicked witch of the west.